gyrogami logo

 • It lets people know a person made it. - Not really because there are plenty of ugly machine weaves out there.
 (Hello, McFly, handmade chains should be as flawless as possible!)

 • Every good mailler knows saw-cut rings have material removed and this weave wouldn't be possible unless I used pinch-cut ones. - Pinch-cut rings are deformed and increase the aspect ratio more than a 0.008" thick blade decreases it, so enough with the delusions.
-Every good mailler - which this person is not - would use correctly sized saw-cut rings.
+Every good mailler would use correctly sized saw-cut rings.

-• Pinch-cut rings give it an industrial, steampunk appearance. - If that's what you tell yourself about inferior rings, your minions will believe your lies, too.
+• Pinch-cut rings give it an industrial, steampunk appearance. - If that's what you tell yourself about inferior rings, your minions will believe you, too.
 The weave is responsible for the look, not crappy rings.

 • My pinch-cut rings are cut so perfectly you don't have to close them properly to get a good closure.
 Think of all the time you'll save over your competitors! - He claims to value quality above all else but his actions and blog say the opposite.
-He epitomizes mailler arrogance and ignorance.
+He epitomizes what not to be in a mailler.

 • They are easier to close. - Of course they are!
 When they're that deformed there's nothing that has to or can line up save a jagged, sharp sliver.

 • They are less expensive. - If $0.001 extra per ring breaks your budget then you have chosen the wrong craft.
-People using that excuse have nothing of value to add to the artform.
+People using that excuse have little to add to the artform.

 • You're the first person who's complained in my ten years of making chainmaille! - I guess you have found your niche.
-Then again, nearly all chainmaille is low-quality garbage so most people would never know the difference.
+Then again, most people would never know the difference until they see quality goods.

-The truth remains unassailable: Anyone who uses pinch-cut rings in any of their designs is only capable of making low-quality junk!
-The only acceptable use for pinch-cut rings is to show how ugly they are.
-Maybe you can practice a new weave to save your more expensvie rings knowing the test weave will never be seen.
-Jewelry is not an excuse unless you're a poser using pinch-cut rings.
+The truth remains unassailable: Anyone who uses pinch-cut rings is limiting themselves to junk!
+It's the nature of the rings.
+The only acceptable use is to show how ugly they are, lol.
+Jewelry is not an excuse unless it has pinch-cut rings.

 Posted by M: September 1, 2022